-- To view Dun & Bradstreet's Records Management Guidelines, click here. - To view Dun & Bradstreet's Global Records Retention and Handling Policy for how to dispose of electronic and physical information, click here.
+The Dun & Bradstreet's Records Management Guidelines can be found on the Company's intranet.
+The Dun & Bradstreet Data Handling Standard for how to dispose of electronic and physical information can be found on the Company's intranet.

 An employee receives a Records Hold Notice because a customer sued Dun & Bradstreet over a contract dispute.
-They have a box of papers concerning the negotiation of the contract that a former employee gave her when he left Dun & Bradstreet.
+She has a box of papers concerning the negotiation of the contract that a former employee gave her when he left Dun & Bradstreet.
 She also has emails she exchanged with the customer regarding a product not covered by the contract in dispute.
-In addition, they have many drafts/redlines/non-final versions of the contract.
-Which of these should they preserve?
+In addition, she has many drafts/redlines/non-final versions of the contract.
+Which of these should she preserve?

-They should retain all of them.
-The Records Hold Notice must be interpreted broadly to maintain all relevant records.
+She should retain all of them.
+The Records Hold Notice must be interpreted broadly.
 Don't try to think of reasons why records/materials would be an exception to the hold-if the records/materials seem to be related to the matter at issue, they must be preserved.
 When in doubt, contact the Legal team to discuss your ongoing obligations as it relates to a hold.